 Once you determine that you can save money by using reward cards, your goal will be to maximize the value received for each dollar spent.
 This calculation is easy for simple cash back credit cards that return a fixed percentage per dollar spent, but becomes more complex when calculating the cash back value of a card that offers different rates of return for spending at various categories of merchants.

 It can be nearly impossible to calculate your total cash back from a card like this, since you never know which categories will receive the most favorable rates at any given time.
-Most cards, such as the Blue Cash Preferred® Card from American Express and the Chase Freedom Card put limits on the amount of spending that is eligible for the bonus rates of cash back.
+Most cards, such as the Blue Cash Preferred® Card from American Express (a Money Crashers partner) and the Chase Freedom Card put limits on the amount of spending that is eligible for the bonus rates of cash back.

 Carrying Multiple Cards

 Customers may opt to carry multiple cards so they can use the one with the highest current rate of return at any particular merchant.
 This strategy works well until the cardholder becomes overwhelmed by the complexity of carrying many different cards for different uses.
 Therefore, I recommend that most people limit their holdings to the three or four cards that return the highest cash back for the type of purchases they make.